 Alice Tully Hall can be found at the corner of West 65th Street and Broadway.
 The box office and accessible entrance is located on West 66th Street and Broadway.
 To reach Alice Tully Hall by subway, take the 1 train to 66th Street—Lincoln Center.
 The M5, M7, M10, M11, M66, and M104 bus lines all stop within one block of the venue.

 Alice Tully Hall 1941 Broadway, on 65th Street between Broadway and Amsterdam New York, NY 10023

 David Rubenstein Atrium

-Accessible Seating The Atrium is wheelchair accessible.
-General seating is available on a first-come, first-served basis, including accessible seating.
+The Atrium is wheelchair accessible.
+All seating is available on a first-come, first-served basis.
 There are designated wheelchair and companion seats for performances.
 Guests attending performances who are unable to stand in line due to a disability are welcomed to contact [email protected] or 212.875.5375 to arrange for accommodations.

 Assistance for Guests who are Blind or Have Low Vision Select Lincoln Center material is available in Braille and large print.
 A tactile map of Lincoln Center’s campus is available to use by request.

 Located on the west side of Broadway, between 62nd and 63rd Streets, the Atrium is easily accessible via the A, B, C, and D train services at 59th Street–Columbus Circle or the 1 service at 66th Street–Lincoln Center.
 The M5, M7, M10, M11, M66 and M104 bus lines also stop within one block of Lincoln Center.